Inter-Agent Relative Representations for Multi-Agent Option Discovery: Appendix

 \subsection{Eigenvector comparison}

 In this section, we offer a more detailed explanation of the differences between eigenvectors computed on the inter-agent relative representation of the joint state space, and those obtained by applying eigenoption discovery directly on the raw states.
-We also extend the visualisation in Figure~\ref{fig:eigenvectors_fig1} to incorporate the Kronecker eigenvector approximations, and the eigenvectors obtained from both the scalar and multi-dimensional $n$-distance representations presented in Figure~\ref{fig:all_relative_repres}, not just the latter.
+We also extend the visualisation in Figure~\ref{fig:eigenvectors_fig1} to incorporate the Kronecker eigenvector \citep{KronMAOD2023} approximations, and the eigenvectors obtained from both the scalar and multi-dimensional $n$-distance representations presented in Figure~\ref{fig:all_relative_repres}, not just the latter.

 To this end, we fix two agents at specific positions and examine the values of each eigenvector from the perspective of the remaining agent.
 Under the assumption of agent homogeneity, agents are interchangeable, and examining the perspective of one agent yields meaningful insight into the team-level subgoals captured by the eigenvectors.
+We discuss the heterogenous case in detail in Section~\ref{appendix:heterogenous_analysis}.
 This statement holds in particular for eigenvectors that encode coordinated behaviours, whereas the choice of conditioning order can lead to different results for more independent behaviours.
 We found this to be evident in the Kronecker product approximation, where joint eigenvectors are formed as products of multiple single-agent eigenvectors.

 Figures~\ref{fig:all_eigenvectors_1417}-\ref{fig:all_eigenvectors_713137} provide a more extensive analysis of the first five non-trivial eigenvectors for each of the four frameworks: Eigenoption discovery on raw joint states (Joint), Kronecker product-based joint option discovery (Kronecker Product), and the two proposed inter-agent relative options (Relative-Scalar and Relative-MultiDim).
 We also extend the analysis to three distinct conditioning pairs for the positions of the first two agents: [(1,4),(1,7)], [(7,7),(7,8)], and [(7,13),(13,7)].
 Please note the negated version of each eigenvector, as the eigenvectors produce two options with opposite effects.